How Much Does a Virtual Executive Assistant Cost in the UK?

 Virtual executive assistant cost UK - in-house vs agency comparison 2026

-A virtual executive assistant is a senior-level EA who works remotely - managing your inbox, calendar, travel, stakeholder communications, and strategic admin - without being based in your office or on your payroll.
-Unlike a generalist virtual assistant, a virtual EA operates at C-suite level.
-The best ones are placed through specialist agencies that handle employment, training, and quality oversight on your behalf.
+A virtual executive assistant is a senior-level EA who works remotely – managing your inbox, calendar, travel, stakeholder communications, and strategic admin – without being a direct employee.
+Unlike a freelance virtual assistant, a virtual EA operates at C-suite level: complex scheduling, stakeholder communications, investor relations, and genuine operational ownership.

 What Does an Executive Assistant Actually Cost in the UK?